G Suite to Office 365 Migration: Step-By-Step Process

 - Now, enter the new migration batch name along with the sub-domain name (target delivery domain) you created for routing emails to Office 365.
 Click Next.

-- Now, input the name of the users you wish to notify about the migration process.
+- Now, input the names of the users you wish to notify about the migration process.
 Select the preferred options to start and complete the migration batch.
 Then click on New to perform Office 365 migration from G Suite.

 Another Migration Scenario: How to Switch from Office 365 to G Suite?